TheOdinProject/curriculum/html_css/v2/foundations/intro-to-html-css.md

 ### HTML and CSS
 HTML and CSS are two languages that work together to create everything that you see when you look at something on the internet.
 HTML is the raw data that a webpage is built out of.
 All the text, links, cards, lists and buttons are created in HTML.
 CSS is what adds _style_ to those plain elements.
 HTML is used to put information on a webpage and CSS is used to position that information, give it color, change the font and make it look great!

 If you want to get technical, HTML and CSS aren't _programming languages_ because they are only concerned with presenting information.
 They are not used to program any logic.
-JavaScript, which you will be learning in the next section, is a programming language because it used to make webpages do things.
+JavaScript, which you will be learning in the next section, is a programming language because it's used to make webpages do things.
 There is quite a lot you can accomplish with just HTML and CSS however, and you will definitely need them both.
 The following lessons focus on giving you the tools you need to be successful once you get to the JavaScript content as you continue through our curriculum!

 ### Assignment
 <div class="lesson-content__panel" markdown="1">